datalakehouse/dlh-stripe-analytics-dbt/README.md

 Configuration
 -------------

-By default, this package uses `DEVELOPER_SANDBOX` as the source database and `DOORDASH` as source_schema.
+By default, this package uses `DEVELOPER_SANDBOX` as the source database and `TEST_SCHEMA_EXT_DEV` as source_schema.
 If this is not the where your salesforce data is, change ther below [variables](https://docs.getdbt.com/docs/using-variables) configuration on your `dbt_project.yml`:

 ```yaml